spxak1/weywot/guides/grub_menu.md

 # How to edit the entries of grub menu

 This only covers the entries, not the options of these entries.
+Adapted from [this](https://github.com/spxak1/weywot/blob/main/guides/fix_bios_boot_entry.md) guide.

 **Note**: I use Fedora for the examples bellow, but look for a variation to make it work in **Ubuntu** at the very end